How Coconut Oil is Made - The Lucy Bee Guide

 Lucy Bee Extra Virgin Fair Trade Organic Raw Coconut Oil

-We have carefully selected the oil that you know as Lucy Bee and are thrilled to offer you unrefined, Fair Trade, organic and raw coconut oil from the Philippines.
+We have carefully selected the oil that you know as Lucy Bee, which is unrefined, Fair Trade, organic and raw coconut oil from the Philippines.

 Are Monkeys Used to Harvest the Coconuts That are Used for Lucy Bee?